Chovvakkaran Moosa: Relationship with the British

 Wellington seems to have had little grasp of Indian affairs and the complex considerations at play in servicing the lucrative pepper contracts.
 On the other hand, the Company officials would have understood that Moosa held a virtual monopoly of supply and, therefore, was obliged to negotiate with the rebels, who held much of the pepper territory.
 Moreover, there were hostile foreign traders poised to take advantage.
 Wellington's advice was ignored.

-Moosa, was consistently pro-British when dealing with Indian leaders.
-On occasion, he is reported as going so far as to describe the East India Company to fellow Keralites as ‘our own company’.
-He also seems to have sought to strengthen his connections with the British through marriage.
-One of his daughters, Mussooruat Sauer Nhaunus, married William Tippet, Magistrate of Patna (c.
-1798).

 Final Years

 In the early 1800s, Moosa's fortune, fleet and mercantile interests continued to grow.
 He died in 1807, one of Malabar's most wealthy and influential figures.
 He is interred in a mausoleum in the Odathil Palli mosque, which he built sometime before 1806.

 The Keyi family continued to enjoy its good fortune.
 In 1813, Moosa's son and main heir was described as ‘the richest man on the Malabar Coast’.
 The Moosa family, which is still prominent in Thalassery, runs a nineteenth-century guest house, which, it is claimed, once belonged to their ancestor's bitter rival, Murdoch Brown.